The Four-Category Playbook: Launch Your Tennessee Learning Pod with Legal Confidence and a Complete Operational Framework.

 The Tennessee Department of Education defines the five non-public school categories.
 THEA provides umbrella school directories.
 Homeschool blogs explain the Learning Pod Protection Act.
 Here is exactly what you run into when you try to build a pod from those sources alone:

-• THEA is built for traditional solo homeschoolers.
-Their umbrella school directory is invaluable, but their resources, language, and support structures are heavily geared toward the single-family model.
+- THEA is built for traditional solo homeschoolers.
+Their umbrella school directory is invaluable, but their resources assume a single family teaching their own children.
 They do not offer operational infrastructure for multi-family pods — no co-teaching schedules, no cost-sharing frameworks, no conflict-resolution agreements.

-• Generic Etsy templates are legally dangerous in Tennessee.
-A $13 "Learning Pod Agreement" from Etsy provides a basic three-page waiver with no Tennessee-specific guidance.
-Worse, generic "Notice of Intent to Homeschool" templates sold for $1.69 can trigger unnecessary bureaucratic entanglement — Category IV families do not file a Notice of Intent, and doing so incorrectly invites truancy scrutiny.
+- Generic Etsy templates are legally dangerous in Tennessee.
+A $13 "Learning Pod Agreement" from Etsy gives you a three-page waiver written for a different state — no Tennessee-specific legal guidance, no Category IV enrollment steps.
+Worse, generic "Notice of Intent to Homeschool" templates sold for $1.69 can trigger unnecessary bureaucratic entanglement — Category IV families do not file a Notice of Intent, and doing so incorrectly invites truancy scrutiny and superintendent oversight your pod never needed.

-• Franchise networks withhold the operational details deliberately.
-Prenda, KaiPod, and Acton Academy webinars are top-of-funnel marketing.
-The granular how — the legal structuring, budget templates, scheduling frameworks — is the product they sell for thousands per year.
+- Franchise networks withhold the operational details deliberately.
+Prenda, KaiPod, and Acton Academy webinars give you the vision.
+The granular how — the legal structuring, budget templates, scheduling frameworks — is what they sell for thousands per year in platform fees and franchise commitments.

 Free resources give you the legal baseline and the inspiration.
-The Kit gives you the templates, checklists, and decision frameworks to execute this week.
+The Four-Category Playbook gives you the templates, checklists, and decision frameworks to execute this week.

 — Less Than One Hour with an Education Attorney